TedHusted/awake/awake.md/awake.md

 ###

-	Video Host: In tonight’s TechBits: The famous Pulse synthetic agent — Ally —  wants your best material.
+	Host: In tonight’s TechBits: The famous Pulse synthetic agent — Ally —  wants your best material.
 Ally is asking members for their favorite jokes and then drilling down on the punchlines.

-The video scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.
+The reel scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.

 	Member: Ally, tell me a riddle.